 This course will be an overview of the technical aspects of large animal veterinary care.
 Emphasis will be on large animal handling, restraint and medication.
 In addition, common medical conditions, routine large animal care and preventive health will be discussed.
 Field trips required.
 Health assessment form and rabies vaccines status form must be completed prior to starting class.
-Prerequisites: VET 100 AND VET 101, both with a 'C' or higher.
+Prerequisites: VET 100 AND VET 101 AND VET 212 (or with concurrency), all with a 'C' or higher.